-Eli Epstein joined the Conservatory in 2005 and is an instructor of French horn, chamber music, brass pedagogy, and the course The Creative Musician.
+Eli Epstein joined the Conservatory in 2005 and is a professor of horn.
+He also teaches chamber music, brass pedagogy, and the course the Creative Musician.

 Prior to joining the faculty at Boston Conservatory, Epstein was second horn for the Cleveland Orchestra (1987-2005) and horn professor at the Cleveland Institute of Music (1989-2005).

 Epstein has appeared several times as a soloist with the Philadelphia and Cleveland orchestras, in chamber programs at the Music Academy of the West, where he was on the faculty (2005-2013), and at the Aspen Music Festival, where he served as principal horn for the Aspen Chamber Symphony (2000-2012).
 Epstein has collaborated with the Borromeo and Brentano string quartets and has served as guest principal horn for the Rhode Island Philharmonic, Orpheus Chamber Orchestra, and St. Louis Symphony.
 Occasionally, he performs with the Boston Symphony Orchestra.

 On the faculty at New England Conservatory (NEC) and director of the NEC Youth Brass Ensemble since 2009, Epstein has conducted college ensembles at Boston Conservatory, Cleveland Institute of Music, Longy School of Music, Music Academy of the West, NEC, and El Sistema in Venezuela.